Early Life of Benode Behari Mukherjee

 Style of Benode Behari Mukherjee

-He had the ability to break away from the turn of the century.
-He created a dynamic modern vocabulary.
-This paved the way for next generation of artists in the 1940s.
-He depicted literary subjects and mythology to a form that gave importance to pictorial elements like color, line and texture.
+He had the ability to break away from the turn of the century and created a dynamic modern vocabulary.
+This paved way for next generation of artists in the 1940s.
+He depicted literary subjects and mythology to a form that gave importance to pictorial elements like colour, line and texture.

-He has experimented with several mediums, ranging from murals to collage, from woodcuts to calligraphy, from watercolors, oil paint, ink and crayons to graphics as an artist.
+Benode Behari Mukherjee has experimented with several mediums, ranging from murals to collage, from woodcuts to calligraphy, from watercolours, oil paint, ink and crayons to graphics as an artist.
 His paintings were based on observations, on eternal patterns, on intrinsic feel and texture of things.
-The development in his style showed his fondness for simplicity.
-Later he also created wax sculptures.
+The development in his style showed his fondness for simplicity and eventually later he also created wax sculptures.